-AL Action Level: The concentration of a contaminant which, if exceeded, triggers a treatment or other requirement, which a water system must follow.

-MCL Maximum Contaminant

-Level: the highest level of a

-contaminant that is allowed

-in drinking water; MCL's are

-set as close to the MCLG's as

-feasible using the best

-available treatment

-technology.

-Maximum Contaminant Level Goal: the level of a contaminant in drinking water below which there is no known or expected risk to health; MCLG's allow for a margin of safety.

-MRDL Maximum Residual

-Disinfection Level:

-The highest level of a

-disinfectant allowed in

-drinking water.
-There is

-convincing evidence that

-addition of a disinfectant

-is necessary for control of

-microbial contaminants.

-MRDLG Maximum Residual

-Disinfection Level Goal:

-The level of a drinking water

-disinfectant below which

-there is no known or

-expected risk to health.

-MRDLG's do not reflect the

-benefits to the use of

-disinfectants to control

-microbial contaminants.

-NA Not applicable

-ND Not Detected

-NTU Nephelometric Turbidity

-Unit: measurements of

-minute suspended particles,

-used to judge water clarity.

-ppb parts per billion or micrograms per liter (ug/l)

-ppm parts per million or milligrams per liter (mg/l)

-T Treatment Technique:

-a required process, intended

-to reduce the level of a

-contaminant in drinking

-water.
+- AL Action Level: The concentration of a contaminant which, if exceeded, triggers a treatment or other requirement, which a water system must follow. - Maximum Contaminant MCL Level: the highest level of a contaminant that is allowed in drinking water; MCL's are set as close to the MCLG's as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal: the level of a contaminant in drinking water below which there is no known or expected risk to health; MCLG's allow for a margin of safety. - MRDL Maximum Residual Disinfection Level: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG Maximum Residual Disinfection Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG's do not reflect the benefits to the use of disinfectants to control microbial contaminants. - Not applicable NA - ND Not Detected - NTU Nephelometric Turbidity Unit: measurements of minute suspended particles, used to judge water clarity. - parts per million or ppm milligrams per liter (mg/l) - parts per billion or ppb micrograms per liter (ug/l) - parts per trillion or ppt nanograms per liter (ng/l) - TT Treatment Technique: a required process, intended to reduce the level of a contaminant in drinking water.